omni-us/jsonargparse/README.rst

 Class type and sub-classes
 ==========================

-It is also possible to use an arbitrary class as a type, such that the argument accepts this class or any derived subclass.
+It is also possible to use an arbitrary class as a type such that the argument accepts this class or any derived subclass.
 In the config file or environment variable or command line argument, a class is represented by a dictionary with a :code:`class_path` entry indicating the dot notation expression to import the class, and optionally some :code:`init_args` that would be used to instantiate it.
-When parsing it will be checked that the class can be imported, that it is a subclass of the type and that :code:`init_args` values correspond to valid arguments to instantiate.
+When parsing, it will be checked that the class can be imported, that it is a subclass of the given type and that :code:`init_args` values correspond to valid arguments to instantiate it.
 After parsing, the config object will include the :code:`class_path` and :code:`init_args` entries.
-To get a config object with all subclasses instantiated, the :py:meth:`.ArgumentParser.instantiate_subclasses` method is used.
+To get a config object with all sub-classes instantiated, the :py:meth:`.ArgumentParser.instantiate_subclasses` method is used.

 A simple example would be having some config file :code:`config.yaml` as: